jorisdejosselintrue/operator-workshop-edgecase-2024/README.md

 DOCKERNOTE: macOS currently has an [issue](https://github.com/docker/cli/issues/5412) on the latest version of Docker Desktop that makes installs hang.
 If using macOS, it is recommended to use Podman instead.

+NOTENOTE: If you get a 503 sometimes on the site this is (supposedly) planned

 ## Repository Structure

 ```bash